nprapps/cardbuilder/README.md

 Once the server is correctly setup, you can run `fab staging master deploy_server` to checkout the latest from the repo and restart uWSGI.

+Because there are Django views dependent on Webpack builds, if you need to deploy a change to the JavaScript or CSS of a view, run `fab staging master deploy_server:True`.
+This will both deploy the latest changes to the server and run webpack on the server, sending the latest JS and CSS to S3.

 Install web services
 ---------------------